andrei-markeev/cloudpebble-portable/README.md

 Run `./build.sh`.
 It adds the source files into redbean executable.
 Result will appear in the `dist` folder.

-Put some Pebble watchapp or watchface files into the same folder and run.
+Then you can put some Pebble watchapp or watchface project into the dist folder, cd there and run `./cloudpebble-portable.com`.

 I usually do `cd dist` and then `../build.sh && ./cloudpebble-portable.com` from there.
 Then test it by navigating to `http://localhost:8080`.
 Then if we made some more changes and need to refresh, `Ctrl+D` and run same command again.